dungba88/caffe-python3-install/install-pyfasterrcnn.md

 Another change required to fix `AttributeError: can't set attribute` in caffe.Net is patched here https://github.com/andpol5/caffe/commit/1bbcb0605fe67525a8493fb477d30119893a0978

+### install py-faster-rcnn (with GPU support)

+Checkout from https://github.com/dungba88/py-faster-rcnn.
+It includes fixes for Python3 compatibility.

+There is no special change required to install with GPU support.
+Just follow the guide and you'll be fine.

 ### install py-faster-rcnn (without GPU support)

 Checkout from https://github.com/dungba88/py-faster-rcnn.
 It includes fixes for Python3 compatibility.